theron-wang/otr4j/README.md

   - ☑ Introduce thread-safety verified by static analysis. ([ErrorProne: @GuardedBy annotation](https://github.com/google/error-prone/blob/master/annotations/src/main/java/com/google/errorprone/annotations/concurrent/GuardedBy.java))
   - ☑ Introduce [NullAway](https://github.com/uber/NullAway) for compile-time nullability checking.
 Defaults to _non-null_ by default.
   - ☐ Introduce [Animal sniffer](https://www.mojohaus.org/animal-sniffer/) build plug-in to verify that we do not break backwards-compatibility, once released.
-  - ☐ Experiment with features of [Checker Framework](https://checkerframework.org).
+  - ☒ Experiment with features of [Checker Framework](https://checkerframework.org).
+    _Most important cases are covered._
   - ☒ spotbugs-annotations to support managing clean-up of cryptographic key material
     _Google Error-Prone annotations prove to be more interesting.
 Adoption of those annotations has started already._
 - ⌛ Issue: some tests fail on a rare occasion due to the `assert` checks that are embedded in the code.
 These tests should be updated to assume successful execution if input would trigger the assertion.
-- ⌛ Significant amount of unit tests to accompany the library.
-(Currently: 1200+)
+- ☑ Significant amount of unit tests to accompany the library.
+(Currently: 1300+)
+  _Most prevalent and relevant cases are covered. `SessionTest` contains tests at the API-layer for typical cases and special cases, such as for the injection of malicious messages with similar counters and public keys substituted._

 </details>